Bright Ideas Grant Program

 Proposals can come from any area of the curriculum.
 Projects must directly benefit students, provide ongoing benefits, and use innovative teaching methods.
 A panel of previous Bright Ideas grant winners, various counties’ Teachers of the Year, as well as retired teachers, carefully reviewed and discussed each application before deciding on the following final awards.

 To apply, teachers must include a budget, explain the implementation, goals, creative elements and evaluation of the project, and have approval from the school principal.
 Applications will be judged in a competitive evaluation process, and judges will be on the lookout for projects that feature innovation and creativity.
-The application and grant-writing tips can be found at www.ncbrightideas.com and will become available April 1st.
+The application and grant-writing tips can be found at www.ncbrightideas.com and are due September 23, 2019.